nazimboudeffa/nazimboudeffa/README.md

 # Hi!

-<p> First of all before to start socializing, I am not a productive person suffering from health issues and engaged in Dudeism without the side effects of this life style but I choose quality code instead, a code that is readable by everyone and that is structured for a better maintenance, I like to help others learn to code and I don't answer or open issues if I don't get all the workaround instead of that I like to discuss in Slack or Discord, you can <a href="http://nazimboudeffa.github.io">ASK ME ANYTHING</a> </p>
+<p> First of all before to start socializing, I am not a productive person suffering from health issues and engaged in Dudeism without the side effects of this life style but I choose quality code instead, a code that is readable by everyone and that is structured for a better maintenance, I like to help others learn to code and I don't answer or open issues if I don't get all the workaround instead of that I like to discuss in Slack or Discord </p>

 <details><summary>More?</summary>